Interdisciplinary PhD in Economics and Statistics

 and one of the following courses:

-*The new Econometrics Paper – 14.192 – no longer requires a focus on Data Analysis.
-Students pursuing the IDPS will need to keep this focus on Data Analysis in their paper to successfully meet IDPS requirements.
-The IDPS/Economics Chair will verify that admitted students submit an Economentrics Paper that satisfies the IDPS requirements.
+*Advanced Research and Communication – 14.192 – no longer requires a focus on Data Analysis.
+Students pursuing the IDPS will need to keep this focus on Data Analysis to successfully meet IDPS requirements.
+The IDPS/Economics Chair will verify that admitted students submit a paper that satisfies the IDPS requirements.